 Following this period, you may apply for a further period of extension of no more than three months via PhD Manager.
 You will be required to provide a detailed summary of progress, a revised plan of work and medical or other evidence in support of your application (particularly if you wish to request a fee waiver under exceptional circumstances).
 Exceptionally, further three month extensions may be granted at the discretion of the relevant Head of the Doctoral College.

 If you require an extension of time, your Faculty will monitor the new anticipated date of submission on PhD Manager, via the Review of Progress, to ensure that appropriate progress is being made during the extension periods.
 The Faculty will arrange a meeting with you and your supervisory team to assess progress.

 If you are in a situation where your continued study is not possible, you may consider withdrawing your registration.
 It is recommended that this option is discussed fully with supervisors and/or the relevant Post Graduate Tutor before any decision is made.

-If you decide to withdraw, Form RS10 should be completed, giving, as far as possible, the reason for withdrawal.
+If you decide to withdraw, you should notify us of this via PhD Manager, giving, as far as possible, the reason for withdrawal.
 As part of this process you are required to undertake an exit interview with the Research Director to ensure that all other options have been exhausted.
-Given that withdrawals are not permitted retrospectively, your last date of attendance will normally be the date of notification of withdrawal.
+Given that withdrawals are not permitted retrospectively, your last date of attendance will normally be the date of submission of the notification.